jjmaceda/mathIO/README.md

 }
 ```

 Note: This section is a W.I.P so check out examples.js for all the functions.
+I did not include the basic math functions so please see the examples file!